 A do-not-resuscitate order, or DNR, is a formal medical order that a patient can establish with their doctor.
-A DNR dictates that the patient does not wish to receive CPR or have their heart restarted in the event that their heart stops.
-The order does not affect other life-prolonging measures like the use of feeding tubes; it only applies to resuscitation.
+A DNR dictates that the patient does not wish to receive CPR (respiratory resuscitation) or have their heart restarted (cardiac resuscitation) in the event that their heart stops.
+This order does not affect other life-prolonging measures like the use of feeding tubes; it only applies to resuscitation.

 A DNR order must be written by a doctor.
 The doctor will typically explain your options to you and your family, outlining what the DNR entails.
 With your consent, the doctor will create the order and enter it into your medical record.
 It will then be visible and applicable to any medical professionals who treat you.

-While the purpose of a DNR is to advise medical personnel, it may be used outside of a clinical setting as well.
-For instance, a person may have a “Do Not Resuscitate” tattoo or bracelet to prevent bystanders from aiding them outside of the hospital, and nursing homes will sometimes maintain DNR records for the people in their care.
+While the purpose of a DNR is to advise medical personnel, it may also be used outside of a clinical setting.
+For instance, a person may have a “Do Not Resuscitate” tattoo or bracelet to help prevent bystanders from administering emergency aid.
+Nursing homes will sometimes maintain DNR records for the people in their care.

 Why Do People Choose to Have a DNR?

 As many as four out of five people receiving end-of-life care are opposed to the use of aggressive lifesaving measures.
-While CPR and defibrillation can be highly effective for relatively healthy people, they don’t significantly prolong the lives of people who are already terminally ill or receiving end-of-life care.
-For these individuals, lifesaving measures can actually be a painful hindrance.
+While CPR and defibrillation are highly effective for relatively healthy people, they don’t significantly prolong life for people who are already terminally ill or receiving end-of-life care.
+For terminal patients, lifesaving measures can actually be a painful hindrance.
 When these measures do work in the short term, they can further compromise the patient’s quality of life.
 For example, some frail patients may suffer brain or organ damage when aggressive lifesaving measures are taken.

 A patient may opt for a DNR if: